NohaaAa/MyReads-A-Book-Lending-App/README.md

 ![](https://video.udacity-data.com/topher/2017/May/590c0f26_react-project1-b/react-project1-b.png)

-he main page also has a link to /search, a search page that allows you to find books to add to your library.
+The main page also has a link to /search, a search page that allows you to find books to add to your library.

 The search page has a text input that may be used to find books.
 As the value of the text input changes, the books that match that query are displayed on the page, along with a control that lets you add the book to your library.
 To keep the interface consistent, you may consider re-using some of the code you used to display the books on the main page.